Instagram B2B Marketing: Strategies, Examples & How to Measure It

 • Most engaging posts: What kind of posts get a lot of attention from your audience?
 Are those the content pillars you're prioritizing?
 This gives you an idea of how to shape your Instagram strategy.

-socialinsider sort posts
+socialinsider posts sortin option

 • Best-performing content pillars: Which themes are resonating with your audience?
 Is there any theme that you think should be working well but isn't?
 That's a clear sign that you need to experiment with content variables and see if that brings any change.